The Legend of Anle: Cast

+Soundtrack

 Production

 In July 2021, the main leads, along with the producers and the production companies were announced.
 The opening ceremony was held on the same day.
 The series was set to film in Hengdian World Studios from July 20.
 On August 14, the series revealed the first poster of the main leads Dilraba Dilmurat and Gong Jun to celebrate Qixi Festival.
 On September 19, they officially released drama stills of the cast to celebrate Mid Autumn Festival.
 The series wrapped up filming on November 13, along with a set of posters from the cast.